Vishal-Vashisht/Blog-website/readme.md

 db2_dbname=

 environment = dev
-Make sure to name this variable with file name we goinng to created below In my case it's env
+Make sure to name this variable with file name we goinng to created below In my case it's dev
 ```
 - Create a **.py** file in the [config](backend/config) directory, you can name it dev.py, prod.py or qa.py as per you environment
     - You can make connection to any database and set it according to you'r requirements